magnusdk/spekk/README.md

 from functools import partial
 import jax

+# Use JAX's vmap to vectorize the function in order to run in parallel on GPUs:
 ForAll_jax = partial(ForAll, vmap_impl=jax.vmap)
 ```

-In many cases, Numpy broadcasting will be enough to get the desired result when working with multidimensional data.
+In most cases, Numpy broadcasting will be enough to get the desired result when working with multidimensional data.
 However, broadcasting can sometimes be difficult or inefficient to get right, and it can be hard to keep track of the dimensions of the arrays over time. `ForAll` makes it easier to write code that loops over arbitrary dimensions and — if used in conjunction with for example JAX and `jax.vmap` — it can be very efficient as well.

 [Read the documentation](https://spekk.readthedocs.io/) for more details.